Qerdandi/Hacking-Point-Minigame/README.md

 ## Score:
 If you resolve correctly the sequence you earn 1 score point else you lose one score point.
 The more points you have, more the game will be difficult.
 ## Next update:
 I will add a system to save the score and more statistics about the player.
+This data will be encrypted.
 I will also add a menu to launch the game.
 ## State:
 - [X] Work in progress
 - [ ] Work completed